Like a lot of 16-year-old boys, Kevon Watkins loved to play computer games.

 But Alexus was now engaged to the father of her three-year-old son.
 They were on different paths and fought like many brothers and sisters.

-It was February 2, 2018, and Kevon was frustrated by the speed of the internet connection and concluded it was because too many of his family were using the WiFi.
+It was February 2, 2018, and Kevon was frustrated by the speed of the internet connection and concluded it was because too many of his family members were using the WiFi.

 He changed the password so no one else could get on it.
 Of course, it wasn’t long before they noticed.
 Kevon’s little brother came to tell his mum what he’d done.